wso2/docs-choreo-dev/en/developer-docs/docs/manage-databases-and-caches/choreo-managed-databases-and-caches.md

 ### Monitoring and Observability
 - Runtime metrics (CPU, memory, disk, network) and service/database logs are available in the Choreo Console
-- Native alerting for resource spikes is not currently available; contact support if you need to export metrics to third‑party monitoring
+- Native alerting for resource spikes is not currently available; contact Choreo support if you need to export metrics to third‑party monitoring

 ## PostgreSQL on Choreo